contsili/meg-pipeline/docs/source/9-dashboard/3-documentation-dashboards.rst

 Documentation for dashboards
 ############################

-This section explains the usefulness of the dashboard and provide technical details on their generation.
+This section is a documentation guide targeted to users who would like to understand the current dashboards and some technical details regarding their generation.
-This dashboards are meant to monitor the status of the systems and the quality of the data by measuring noise levels in empty-room data while providing informative labels, for quick access and over all numerical values in a simple format.
+The dashboards are meant to monitor the status of the systems and the quality of the data by measuring noise levels in empty-room data while providing informative labels, for quick access and over all numerical values in a simple format.
-It has graphs showing the average and variance of each empty-room data file, as well as one table listing the current state of each empty-room data file.
+It has graphs showing the computation of different metrics (e.g., average and variance) of each empty-room data file, as well as a table listing the current state of each empty-room data dataset.
+The state indicates whether or not the dataset is within the "good" noise thresholds for each metric.

 *1.* The following use cases are enabled by the dashboards: